jonmikeli/docs/dotnet/dotnet7-rest-api-db-template.md

 ## Where to find it?

 The extension might be found:
- - in the Visual Studio Marketplace
+ - in the Visual Studio Marketplace (Visual Studio version)
- - in NuGet.org repository
+ - in NuGet.org repository (.NET CLI version)

+> NOTE
+>
+> Visual Studio is able now to view and use extensions packaged as NuGet packages.
+Installing the VSIX (Visual Studio Extension native format) is not necessary if you already have the NUGet package installed.
+> The NuGet package might be used either through Visual Studio or .NET CLI.

 ## How to install it?
 [TODO]